Minerva Academy FC: 2020–present

 RoundGlass Sports bought 50% of Minerva Academy's share earlier; In 2020, they bought remaining 50% from owners Ranjit and Heena Bajaj to form RoundGlass Punjab a year later.

 In November 2020, Minerva Academy was accredited as Khelo India State Centre of Excellence (KISCE) by the Ministry of Youth Affairs and Sports.
-Minerva is well-known for torturing and harassing their employees, consistently imposing fines and holding salaries for months after months.
-The abusive Director of the club is famous for standing against these malpractices in other clubs, but he himself follows the same.
 The same year, Sports Authority of India (SAI) signed Memorandum of Understanding with Minerva for a period of four years under the "Khelo India Talent Identification and Development Program".
 The club became a regular participant in the Shaheed-e-Azam Sardar Bhagat Singh Memorial Tournament.

 Crest and colours

 Club crest and emblem of Minerva depicting emblems of the three armed forces, the Sikh khanda symbol and the profile of Minerva – the Roman goddess of wisdom.